mliew21396/remote-work-u2/week-5/3-attr/README.md

 You want to give the `Greetings` class access to the `NameData` class methods using the attr methods.
 (Note: please do not use global variables or inheritance to do this, stick with applying the attr methods).

+Below is an illustration of this concept with two generic classes, `Emitter`, which has some data we need, and `Receiver` which uses the data from `Emitter`.

 ```ruby
 class Emitter
   def important_method